takifouhal/swain_cli/README.md

 ## License

 swaggen is released under the Apache 2.0 license.
-See `LICENSE` (TODO) for details.
+See `LICENSE` for details.
 OpenAPI Generator is licensed under Apache 2.0 and the bundled OpenJDK is licensed under GPLv2 with Classpath Exception.